psychemedia/storytelling-notes/twa-sisters-binnorie.md

 The thirden tune that it playd then,
 (Binnorie, O Binnorie !)
 Was, " Wae to my sister, fair Ellen,
-By the honny mill-dams o' Binnorie !"
+By the bonny mill-dams o' Binnorie !"

 [But the lasten tune it play'd sae sma'
 (Binnorie, O Binnorie!)